Abhishek-Tamboli9/Achyutas_Embedded_Projects/README.md

   1. Clone the repository to your local machine using the following command: git clone https://github.com/your-username/repository-name.git
-  2. Navigate to the desired assignment folder (e.g., makefile, shell_script, c_programs, or microcontroller_programs).
+  2. Navigate to the desired assignment folder (e.g., Makefile, Bash, C, 8051_Basics_examples).

   3. Inside each assignment folder, you will find the necessary files and instructions to complete the assignment.
 Read the assignment description and requirements carefully.